-During periods of remission from IBD, the athlete may be totally asymptomatic and does not need much monitoring.
-Treatment usually requires monitoring routinely facilitated by the family physician with recommended review by the specialist - gastroenterologist at least annually or as clinically indicated.
+During periods of IBD remission, the athlete may be totally asymptomatic and does not need much monitoring.
+Treatment usually requires routine oversight from the family physician with recommended review by the specialist - gastroenterologist at least annually or as clinically indicated.
+Monitoring might consist of regular blood tests if the patient is treated with a thiopurine and/or measurement of drug levels to optimise individual treatment.